 - Characterization of Yolk Sac Derived Progenitors in the Fetal Liver(Laina FREYER - Macrophages and Endothelial Cells) - Pending

-- Gene expression and its regulation during and after inpatient detoxification of cocaine: a link to relapse?(Romain ICICK - Integrative Neurobiology of Cholinergic Systems) - Pending
+- Gene expression and its regulation during and after inpatient detoxification of cocaine: a link to relapse?(Romain ICICK - Integrative Neurobiology of Cholinergic Systems) - In Progress

 One of my projects consists in developing GRAVITY, a java tool based on Cytoscape to integrate genetic variants within protein-protein interaction networks to allow the visual and statistical interpretation of next-generation sequencing data, ultimately helping geneticists and clinicians to identify causal variants and better diagnose their patients.
 I’m also involved in several other projects in the lab, taking part in the design of pipelines for the processing and the analysis of genomics data, including SNP arrays, whole-exome and whole-genome sequencing data.
 This means being confronted to the big data problematic, the unit having to manage hundreds of terabytes of genomics data.
 Finally, I am now analysing these data in order to identify possible causes for autism, to help clinicians with their diagnosis but also to better understand the biological mechanisms at play in this complex disease.
 This is done through the project aiming at understanding the genetic architecture of autism in the Faroe Islands, and also with the newly starting IMI2 European project AIMS2-Trials.

 AlgorithmicsData managementData VisualizationGenomicsMachine learningProteomicsGenome analysisBiostatisticsProgram developmentScientific computingApplication of mathematics in sciencesExploratory data analysisSofware development and engineeringData and text miningGenetics